 Next: Find out how Prince Charles’ dog started a dog hunt.

 Prince Charles’ dog started a massive dog hunt

-In 1994, Prince Charles was walking his dogs, Tigga and his daughter, Pooh, at the family’s 50,000 acre Balmoral estate when Pooh ran away.
+In 1994, Prince Charles was walking his dogs, Tigga and Pooh, at the family’s 50,000-acre Balmoral estate when Pooh ran away, according to The Telegraph.
 When the dog didn’t come back, Prince Charles placed a newspaper ad offering a reward for his lost dog.
 He received tips from estate workers, psychics, gillies, and bailiffs.
-Many attempts were made to find the dog but she was never seen again, according to The Telegraph.
+But he never saw the dog again.

-The dogs keep to a tight schedule.
-They eat dinner every night at 5 p.m. when their food is delivered from the kitchen, according to Hello! magazine, Brian Hoey’s book “Pets by Royal Appointment.”
-The Queen sometimes pours gravy over the food before feeding them dinner herself.
+The dogs keep to a tight schedule, Hello!
+Magazine reports.
+They eat dinner every night at 5 p.m. when their food is delivered from the kitchen.
+The queen sometimes pours gravy over the food before feeding them dinner herself.

 Next: Queen Elizabeth II walks her dogs every afternoon.

 Her Majesty’s dogs go on multiple walks a day

 The dogs get exercise by walking the grounds of Buckingham Palace, according to Hello!
 Magazine.
 First thing in the morning, a footman takes Queen Elizabeth’s dogs on a walk.
 Then, after lunch, the queen takes her dogs on a walk.
 And the queen has even been photographed walking her dogs along the beach when she travels.

 Next: The queen makes Christmas stockings for her dogs.